opebukola/ADDASpring2016/1-introhtmlcss.md

     + Make every element with class “standout” 25px and orange
   + Submit your answers on this quiz [here](https://docs.google.com/forms/d/1LGeWkQxF3Pl7JQUhLuG-bL9QwkNPOdg3XUgCvKb8-ZY/viewform)

++ Exercise
+  + You and a partner will be working to recreate this page http://bit.ly/adda-keepcalm
+  + One of you should create a new c9 workspace by cloning starter code at https://github.com/opebukola/keepcalm
+  + Invite your partner to the workspace
+    + Click the Share link at the top right hand of your workspace.
+    + Make sure you give your parnter Read/Write (RW) access
+    + Together work on recreating the page.
+  + When you finish recreating, take a screenshot of your page and post in Slack.
+Then make other changes:
+    + Change the phrase.
+What keeps you calm?
+For me, it's Keep calm and do yoga
+    + Change the image
+    + Add CSS hover effect so that the image rotates on hover

 + (Optional) Watch [Don't Fear Starting from Scratch - CSS](http://www.dontfeartheinternet.com/05-from-scratch/)(11:01)

 <a id="resources">Extra Resources</a>